 Three main causes of autism and other chronic and sometimes devastating illnesses that public health officials must investigate:

 - Glutathione-inhibitors like acetaminophen (the main ingredient in baby Tylenol)

 What are the synergistic effects of exposure to toxins combined with overuse of pharmaceutical products?

-These three triggers: antibiotics, aluminum exposure (particularly the injected aluminum found in vaccines and in some brands of the vitamin K shot given to babies at birth), and infant Tylenol may be primary drivers of environmentally induced autism.
+These three triggers: antibiotics, aluminum exposure (particularly the injected aluminum found in vaccines and in some brands of the vitamin K shot given to babies at birth), and infant Tylenol may be the main drivers of environmentally induced autism.